-Automatic Speech Recognition (ASR) captioning is available via Kaltura (in Media Space, Compass 2g, and Moodle).
+Automatic Speech Recognition (ASR) captioning is available via Kaltura (in Media Space, Canvas, Compass 2g, and Moodle).

 Accessible and searchable media is very important to the University of Illinois.
 We strive to make all media captioned to enable discovery and to ensure that accessibility needs are met.
 Captioned video is useful for those with a hearing loss and for users with certain learning disabilities.
 It can also be a useful tool to anyone who struggles to understand an accent, as reading text along with listening assists with comprehension.